hydephp/hyde/README.md

 ## Why static sites?
 ### Speed, scalability, simplicity
-With a static site you don't need to worry about setting up databases.
+With a static site, you don't need to worry about setting up databases.
 This makes the site so much faster as you don't need to wait for a database to process requests.
 By pre-compiling the sites you also don't need to waste time and processing power on server-side rendering which also speeds up your site.
 Furthermore, it makes your site incredibly scalable